anup-moitra/foundational-linux-training/03-system-access-and-file-management/02-accessing-linux-system.md

 ## Chapter 2: Accessing Linux Systems

 ### 🖥️ Introduction
-In this chapter, you’ll learn about the two primary methods of accessing a Linux system: **Console Access** and **Remote Access**.
-Mastering both methods is crucial for effective Linux management—whether working locally or administering systems remotely.
+In this chapter, we will learn about the two primary methods of accessing a Linux system — console access and remote access.
+Mastering both methods is crucial for effective Linux management, whether we are working locally or administering systems remotely.

 ---